 How does the Dacha get energy?

 We have 9 solar panels on the roof, a 2kw system in all, as well as a solar hot water heater.
 We convert the DC into AC with a pure sine wave inverter.
-We are hoping to get more solar panels next year.
+We are hoping to get more solar panels soon.

-During the cloudier, colder months we do rely on our diesel generator for power.
+During the cloudier, colder months we used to rely on our diesel generator for power.
 It’s a Lister engine that we converted to run on veggie oil.
-Running the genny for an hour or so a day charges the batteries, pumps our well water and pre-heats our domestic hot water.
+Running the genny for an hour or so a day charged the batteries, pumped our well water and pre-heated our domestic hot water.

 With these systems we are able to have lap top fun, charge all our various phones and cameras and doohickeys.
-We can cook on an induction stove top when it is sunny or the genny is running, we can run fans, lights, a washing machine and play electric guitar.
+We can cook on an induction stove top, we can run fans, lights, a washing machine and play electric guitar.
 We don’t have a refrigerator but we have a chest freezer which we turn on for a few hours to keep things fridge temperature.